 However, it’s not until the power unlocks parts of Jean’s past that she breaks bad.
 The film’s prologue revealed, as a child, Jean’s mutant powers caused a car crash that took her parents’ lives.
 With the Phoenix Force supercharging her psychic abilities, Xavier’s mental barriers come apart, revealing some hidden truths that leave Jean understandably pissed.
 The fallout of these revelations force Jean on the run, seeking shelter with Eric Lensherr/ Magneto (Michael Fassbender) on his Mutant island not named Genosha before getting intercepted by shapeshifting aliens.
 Yes, aliens, and not Skrulls.
 They’re called the D’Bari, led by Jessica Chastain, and seek to control the Phoenix Force for generic reasons, mostly by playing shoulder devil with Jean.

 You’d think the elder X-Men would fare better after four movies worth of personal conflict.
 Unfortunately, one can’t help but notice some fatigue as their actors give these performances one last go.
 Lawrence especially looks done playing Mystique, a feeling long suspected since Apocalypse and, provided the trailers didn’t spoil things, gets a convenient out.
-The closest anyone get to new development is Xavier dealing with the fallout of his own arrogance, having manipulated others with his powers under the presumption that he knew best for everyone.
+The closest anyone get to new development is Xavier dealing with the fallout of his arrogance, having manipulated others with his powers under the presumption that he knows best.
 It’s an intriguing concept that’s been explored before in the comics, but ultimately takes a backseat to the usual rivalry between him and Magneto.
 Even though McAvoy and Fassbender retain the pathos that make them feel like young Patrick Stewart and Ian McKellen (albeit ones who haven’t aged since the 60’s), their conflict just feels predictable.
 Magneto practically admits this when Charles pleads with him to not hurt Jean, noting “you’re always sorry, and there’s always a speech.”

 The presentation, by comparison, is woefully average, right down to how character interactions are shot.
 With Fox declining Bryan Singer’s return for obvious reasons, Dark Phoenix marks the directorial debut of producer Simon Kinberg, and it shows.
 With the exception of some surrealistic visuals for the Phoenix Force, even the depiction of Mutant powers take few risks.
 Quicksilver lacks a standout running sequence, Storm mainly uses her weather manipulation abilities to shoot lighting, and Magneto’s early use of magnetism amounts to stopping or lifting objects.
 For a long time, the film plays it safe and, as a result, drags its visual potential to a halt.
 And say what you will about The Last Stand, but it wasn’t a boring film- just utterly convoluted.